mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2019/2019-10-27-textures-and-lighting-with-react-and-three-js/index.md

 ---
-title: "Textures and Lighting with React and Three.js"
+title: 'Textures and Lighting with React and Three.js'
-date: "2019-10-27"
+date: '2019-10-27'
 categories:
-  - "javascript"
+  - 'javascript'
 tags:
-  - "open-source"
+  - 'open-source'
-  - "programming"
+  - 'programming'
-  - "react"
+  - 'react'
-  - "react-hooks"
+  - 'react-hooks'
-  - "three-js"
+  - 'three-js'
-coverImage: "version-4.png"
+coverImage: 'version-4.png'
 ---

 In my previous three posts, I have developed a simple WebGL application using [react-three-fiber](https://github.com/react-spring/react-three-fiber) and [three.js](https://threejs.org/).
 In this post, I am adding texture loading and proper lighting to the application.